saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 With this iso and the cloud image we downloaded, we will be able to provision our new guest.

+## create a new guest

-Copy the downloaded cloud image in the pool.
+First copy the downloaded cloud image in the pool.
 I do that using qemu-img convert but a simple copy is OK
 ```bash
 qemu-img convert -O qcow2 /data1/downloads/CentOS-7-x86_64-GenericCloud.qcow2 $VMPOOLDIR/pg01.qcow2
 ```

+then run virt-install to create the VM

 ```bash
 virt-install --name pg01 --memory 1024 --vcpus 2 --disk $VMPOOLDIR/pg01.qcow2,device=disk,bus=virtio --os-type generic --os-variant centos7.0 --virt-type kvm --network network=default,model=virtio --cdrom $VMPOOLDIR/pg01.iso
 ```

-If you do not specify --noautoconsole in the virt-install, the program tries to start virt-viewer so that one can see the progress of the installation.
+If you do not specify --noautoconsole in the virt-install command, the program tries to start virt-viewer so that one can see the progress of the installation.
 When at the end, it prompts for a login, reboot the VM.
 If you have --noautoconsole then just wait long enough (a few minutes, it is very fast)

-If you specified a static IP, then you know the IP otherwise if using dhcp then to get the IP of the new guest:
+If you specified a static IP, then you know the IP otherwise you can get the IP of the new guest:

 ```bash
 virsh domifaddr pg01